arturrataj/qeapi/README.md

 # SDK in Java for IBM Q experience

-This is an SDK written in Java for communicating with the [IBM Q experience (QX)](https://quantumexperience.ng.bluemix.net/) backends.
+This is an SDK written in Java for communicating with the [IBM Quantum experience (QX)](https://quantumexperience.ng.bluemix.net/) backends.
 I wrote it as I do not know Python and wanted to play a bit with the real device.
-The SDK implements the basic functionality of the [QISKit](https://github.com/QISKit/qiskit-sdk-py) Python client:
+The SDK implements the basic functionality of the [QISKit](https://github.com/QISKit/qiskit-sdk-py) API client:

 * login using a key;
 * get the list of devices;